EdsonMartinelli/Algorithms-C/README.md

 ./run.sh <algorithm_name>
 ```

-The name of all algorithms are mentioned below.
+The name of all algorithms are mentioned in the next section.

 ## Algorithms